We’ve shared some of our most frequently asked questions to help you out.

-While every situation is unique, many clients are able to continue working while they complete the HBR program.
+While every situation is unique, some clients are able to continue working while they complete the HBR program.
 If you have more free time to spend on HBR this would be beneficial too.

 We ask that all HBR clients have:

-- A quiet & confidential workspace equipped for virtual learning
+- A quiet and confidential workspace equipped for virtual learning

 - Reliable access to the internet

-- 3 to 5 hours of HBR engagement and program activities
+- 2-3 hours of HBR engagement and program activities daily

-You will have time throughout the day to attend to personal and/or work related issues, and we trust that each person will make the arrangements that best serve their individual & family needs.
+You will have time throughout the day to attend to personal and/or work related issues, and we trust that each person will make the arrangements that best serve their individual and family needs.

 If you have questions about your specific situation, we’re happy to speak to you.
-Simply send us an email at email@example.com and someone from our team will get back to you within 24 hours.
+Simply send us an email at firstname.lastname@example.org and someone from our team will get back to you.

 How many hours per day do I need to be available for the program?

-The typical HBR day begins in the morning or whenever you begin the daily module and includes six individual, online or self-directed activities throughout the day lasting between 15 to 60 minutes each.
+The typical HBR day begins in the morning or whenever you begin the daily module and includes 6-7 individual, online or self-directed activities throughout the day lasting between 15 to 60 minutes each.

 A typical day: (some activities and times may be adjusted to fit group preferences when applicable)